 In fact, dog bites can lead to significant suffering.
 Some dog bites may actually be fatal without immediate medical help.

 ER Visits from Dog Bites

 The study found that an estimated 316,200 people were treated in U.S. emergency rooms for dog bites in 2008.
 That works out to nearly 104 ER visits per 100,000 people.
-Of those victims, 9,500 were admitted to hospitals for treatment, which is a rate of three people per 100,000.
+Roughly 9,500 people were admitted to hospitals for dog bite treatments, a rate of three people per 100,000.

 The victims going to ERs and hospitals were also categorized by geographic region in the study.
 The highest rate of ER visits was in the Midwest at nearly 110 per 100,000 people.
 The next highest rate occurred in the Northeast where 109 people per 100,000 visited ERs.
 The lowest rate of ER treatment was in the West at 93 people per 100,000.

 The study also revealed that hospital stays for dog bite victims were approximately 50 percent more expensive than stays for other injuries.
-The average cost for dog bite victims was $18,200 per stay, and the injuries being treated included infections, open wounds and fractures.
+The average cost for dog bite victims was $18,200 per stay.
+Injuries treated included infections, open wounds and fractures.
 Over 40 percent of these costs were paid through private insurance.

 Non-Fatal Dog Attacks